 In meinem Studium habe ich mich besonders mit … auseinandergesetzt. – During my studies I have focused on …

 An meinem letzten Arbeitsplatz lernte ich … – At my last workplace I learned to …

 The advantage of a letter of application in comparison to the C.V. is that you can write about your soft skills.
 Name some qualities which you think you’ll need at your new job.
 Here are some easy examples:

 Even though you might find it in some tutorials for job applications, we kindly warn you not to name skills, that can be seen as taken for granted.
 Being “pünktlich” (punctual) is expected and not something that makes you special.
 The same goes for words like motivated, interested, honest or trustworthy.
 All these skills go without saying.

 Do not forget to do some flattery.
 Make them believe that you have chosen this company as carefully as this company should choose you.
 Name a few qualities the company is known for (even if it isn’t, make something up) or what you liked about the ad.
-Obviously you will not comment on the salary, but perhaps they offer a daycare, or you know someone, who is already working there.
+Obviously, you will not comment on the salary, but perhaps they offer daycare, or you know someone, who is already working there.
 Maybe you even made an internship.
-It’s good to show them that you have put some thought in your application.
+It’s good to show them that you have put some thought into your application.
 Use phrases like these:

 Ihre Weiterbildungsprogramme haben mich beeindruckt. – Your program for advanced training on the job really impressed me.

 Ihre Firma ist bekannt für attraktive Arbeitszeiten. – Your company is well known for attractive working hours.

 Natürlich möchte ich die Chance nutzen, beim Marktführer zu arbeiten. – It goes without saying that I want to work for the brand leader.